 Fall is quickly approaching which means football season will (hopefully) be starting soon!
 These Mexican style Ranch Taco Bites make the perfect mini party appetizer for friends and family.
 The tortilla shells are crispy and are filled with ground beef, ranch dressing, Rotel and then topped off with cheese and extra goodies.

 I love this recipe because they are not just the perfect appetizer, but also a quick and easy weeknight dinner perfect for kids and adults.
 My family LOVES when I make these and they are easier for my toddler to eat than traditional tacos.
-I hope you and your family find lots of great occasions to enjoy this recipe.

 - Rotel: You could use mild, medium, hot, or the Chipotle flavor.
 Also, any off-brand will work I just really like classic Rotel.